Learning Outcomes

 Foreign Income

 Income arising from overseas sources (e.g., foreign employment, rental income from property abroad, interest from overseas bank accounts) is also potentially subject to UK income tax for UK residents.
 The treatment depends on the individual's residence and domicile status and the applicability of any Double Taxation Agreements.
-Taxpayers may be taxed on the 'arising basis' (taxed on worldwide income as it arises) or, if non-domiciled, potentially on the 'remittance basis' (taxed only on foreign income brought into the UK).
-Relief is usually available for foreign tax already paid on the same income.
+Taxpayers may be taxed on the 'arising basis' (taxed on worldwide income as it arises) or, if non-domiciled, potentially on the 'remittance basis' (taxed only on foreign income brought into the UK), subject to remittance basis charges for long-term UK residents.
+Relief is usually available for foreign tax already paid on the same income through UK double taxation relief (up to the UK tax attributable to that income).

 Key Point Checklist